ronan-s1/SaleSights/docs/setup.md

 # SaleSights Setup

-## Run Locally 🚀
+## Run Locally 🖥️

-To run the app locally you need a MongoDB server and the streamlit app running.
+To run the app locally you need a MongoDB server and the Streamlit application running.
 It is recommend to use Python 3.10 for optimal compatibility.

 ### MongoDB